Book of Days (song)

 "Book of Days" is a song by Irish musician Enya.
 The original version, included on her 1991 album Shepherd Moons, is sung in Irish Gaelic.
 The subsequent 1992 single version is bilingual, with new English lyrics; this version was recorded for Ron Howard's film Far and Away, and scenes from the film feature in the video.
 The bilingual English-Irish version replaced the original pure Gaelic version on subsequent pressings of Shepherd Moons from mid-1992 onwards, making the original recording relatively rare.

-"Book of Days" was released on 22 June 1992 in Australia and on 20 July in the United Kingdom by WEA.
+"Book of Days" was released on 22 June 1992 in Australia and on 20 July in the United Kingdom by WEA Records.
 It became Enya's second top-10 single on the UK Singles Chart, peaking at number 10, and reached number 12 on the Irish Singles Chart.
 It was used as a temp track during the editing of James Cameron's film Titanic, for the scene eventually accompanied by the musical cue called "Take Her To Sea, Mr. Murdoch" on the finished soundtrack by James Horner.